-The Public Policy and Management Research Group is one of the smaller research centres within NBS with nine research active core members, although it works with an extensive network of associates, visiting scholars and collaborators both within NTU and in the wider academic and practitioner community.
+The Economics, Policy and Public Management Research Group is one of the smaller research centres within NBS with nine research active core members, although it works with an extensive network of associates, visiting scholars and collaborators both within NTU and in the wider academic and practitioner community.
 These associates contribute hugely to its outputs and to its influence in both academia and the public services.

 The group is interested in public management issues across the whole public sector at international, national, regional and local scales.
 It includes specialist research interests in central and local government, in the healthcare sector, and in the emergency services.
 It has a long established interest in applied research and is known as a research exemplar for bridging the theory and practice divide.